Deskech/Shell-for-everybody/README.md

-# **My Shell**
+# **Shell for everybody**

-Welcome to **My Shell**, a simple command-line interface (CLI) program that mimics basic functionalities of a shell.
+Welcome to **Shell for everybody**, a simple command-line interface (CLI) program that mimics basic functionalities of a shell.
 It's designed to execute commands and interact with the user, offering a straightforward and user-friendly experience.

 ## 📂 **Features**